noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 Wheel-legged robots are a promising class of mobile robotic systems that combine the energy efficiency of wheels with the terrain adaptability of legs.
 This hybrid design makes them well-suited for unstructured or dynamic environments, such as exploration and delivery, where both mobility and stability are essential.

-However, designing control strategies for such systems is complex.
-Their inherently unstable structure, especially during standing or posture adjustments, presents challenges such as:
+However, designing control strategies for such systems can be complex.
+Their inherently unstable structure presents challenges such as:

-- Nonlinear dynamics from wheel-leg interactions
-- Upright instability resembling the inverted pendulum problem
+- Upright instability resembling the inverted pendulum problem which is non-linear in nature
-- Sensitivity to perturbations like shifts in the center of gravity or terrain changes
+- Sensitivity to perturbations like external forces and terrain changes
 - Varying kinematics during height adjustments

-Traditional control approaches like PID or LQR require accurate system models, which are difficult to derive and often lack robustness in uncertain real-world scenarios.
+Traditional control approaches require accurate system models, which are difficult to derive and often lack robustness in uncertain real-world scenarios.

-### Motivation and Idea
+### Idea

 In this project, we propose a learning-based control approach using reinforcement learning (RL) to tackle the balance control problem of a wheel-legged robot.
 Rather than hand-designing controllers based on mathematical models, we aim to train a policy that learns to stabilize the robot in an upright position through interaction with a simulated environment.

-The idea is to frame the problem as a control task in a physics-based simulation environment and let the agent learn an optimal policy through trial and error.
-By using a deep reinforcement learning framework like Gymnasium, we can define a reward function that encourages the robot to remain balanced, penalize falls or unstable configurations, and eventually enable more advanced behaviors.

 ### Foundations and Related Work

 Our work builds directly on the research by S. Wang et al. in the paper *“[Balance Control of a Novel Wheel-legged Robot: Design and Experiments](https://ieeexplore.ieee.org/document/9561579)”*, where they present a physical prototype of a wheel-legged robot and evaluate both linear and nonlinear controllers for stabilization.
-We want to replace the LQR controller used in the paper in order to keeping the robot upright with a learned policy.
+We want to replace the LQR controller used in the paper with a learned policy in order to keep the robot upright.

 We also draw upon standard tools and methods in reinforcement learning:
 - The **Gymnasium** framework, as introduced by Mark Towers et al., which provides a structured interface for building and interacting with RL environments.
+- The MuJoCo physics simulation
 - A wide range of foundational deep RL methods, informed by OpenAI’s recommended collection of *Key Papers in Deep Reinforcement Learning*.

 These provide a solid foundation upon which we build our learning environment, robot simulation, and training infrastructure.